MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Measurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which excludes the duration of sub- function calls.

 - **Data_OfficeMobileInitReason** - An enumeration indicating the entry point of file open.

+- **Data_RenderToInSpaceDuration** – The duration between render end and the silhouette/canvas animation.

 - **Data_SilhouetteDuration** - The duration of rendering of the file open.